Steven Moreira: Rennes

 Moreira first began with AS Champs-sur-Marne in 2000, staying there for five years until he joined US Torcy in 2005.
-He later joined the Rennes youth academy in 2009, and secured a professional contract with the Breton side in 2013, scoring his first goal for Rennes on 19 January 2016 in a Coupe de France match, netting his team's only goal in a 3–1 loss to Bourg-en-Bresse.
+He later joined the Rennes youth academy in 2009, and secured a professional contract with the Breton side in 2013.
+While at Rennes, he played both full-back positions and on the wing at times, making his debut for the club on 11 May 2013 in a Ligue 1 clash.
+In the 2013–14 season, he appeared sparingly to start the year, playing in three of the first four games to start the new campaign, before being benched and not appearing for over three months.
+He appeared in the Coupe de France final, losing to Guingamp 2–0 in a Derby Breton.
+He scored his first goal for Rennes on 19 January 2016 in a Coupe de France match, netting his team's only goal in a 3–1 loss to Bourg-en-Bresse.

+FC Lorient

 Moreria joined FC Lorient on 30 August 2016 for a reported €1.2 million, signing a four-year deal.
-He scored a goal against RC Lens in the second round of the Coupe de la Ligue in August 2016, and on 29 January scored the only goal in a victory versus eventual Ligue 2 champions Reims.
+After his first season in Lorient, his side were relegated to Ligue 2.
+During the following season, he scored a goal against RC Lens in the second round of the Coupe de la Ligue in August 2017, and on 29 January 2018 scored the only goal in a victory versus eventual Ligue 2 champions Reims.
+He moved to central defense in a game against Nancy late in the season, remaining at that position for two months, before returning to right-back.
+Manager Mickaël Landreau later explained the decision was designed “to establish his leadership,” believing the role allowed those qualities to come through more clearly.

+Toulouse

-Moreira was transferred to Toulouse on 10 August 2018 and agreed to terms on a three-year deal.
-He incurred a three-match suspension following a red card received during a match against Marseille on 24 November 2019.
+After two years in at Lorient, Moreira was transferred to Ligue 1 side Toulouse on 10 August 2018 and agreed to terms on a three-year deal.
+His first year with Toulouse was forgettable, as he appeared in just 14 matches across all competitions, with his only win coming in the Coupe de France match against Nice.
+During the 2019–20 season, he incurred a three-match suspension following a red card received during a match against Marseille on 24 November 2019.
 On 15 February 2020, he was shown a red card for a foul on Adam Ounas, resulting in another three-match suspension.
-He would score his only league goal for the club on 26 September 2020, contributing to a 3–1 victory at home for Les Violets.
+At the conclusion of the season, his side were relegated to Ligue 2.
+After missing the first four games of the 2020–21 season due to COVID-19, He would score his only goal for the club on 26 September 2020, coming on as a second-half substitute and contributing to a 3–1 victory at home for Les Violets.
 On 20 March 2021, Moreira received a red card in a 1–0 defeat against Niort, serving a three-match suspension as a result.